SuperALKALINEdroiD/Discord-Bot/README.md

 # Discord-Bot
-This Repo attempt to make a good working discord bot using Discord.js library.
+This Repository attempts to make a good working discord bot using Discord.js library.

 To help out in making this bot, Please Direct message me on Discord : @SuperALKALINEdroiD#3313.